flutter/website/src/docs/release/breaking-changes/overlay-entry-rebuilds.md

 ## Timeline

-This change was made in January of 2020 after the v1.14.3 release.
+This change landed in 1.17.

 ## References